 2. HDD Regenerator:

 Programs similar to SpinRite are few and you won’t get all of the features in a single package.
 Well HDD Regenerator is the closest there is on the market and it can scan drives for bad sectors and even repair them.
-Like the software in question, this one is also supports almost every file system available and it’ll even be able to access RAW drives which are unformatted or unpartitioned.
+Similar to the software in question, HDD Regenerator also supports almost every file system available and it’ll even be able to access RAW drives which are unformatted or unpartitioned.
 Additionally, it doesn’t need to be executed under an operating system and can work independently.
 You’ll be able to use HDD Regenerator to recover data that was once unreadable.
-For Windows users, you get real-time hard drive status monitoring so that you’ll be well aware if your storage unit is about to face problems.
-The biggest downside of HDD Regenerator is that it doesn’t come cheap, but it does everything it claims to.
+For Windows users, you get real-time hard drive status monitoring so that you’ll be well aware of your storage unit is about to face problems.
+The biggest downside of the HDD Regenerator is that it doesn’t come cheap, but it does everything it claims to.
 For the many features offered, you’ll have to shell out $99.99.

 5. Use a live CD to recover data: